sammyj11/Knowledgebase-SV_modified/notes/rvo.md

 ## Return Value Optimisation

-The object to be returned is constructed in the returne value slot.
+The object to be returned is constructed in the return value slot.
 Expensive copying is avoided in this case.
 Otherwise the object would be first created in local stack and then copied into the return slot (copying involved).